AaronStackBarnes/ConversationalCodeMappping/README.md

 This project enables collaborative code writing using ChatGPT by watching for changes in `.ask` files and updating the corresponding files as needed.

+I have done alot of expermenting with GPT 4 which is what this project needs to work well.
+A few changes need to be made.
+Each file should its own chat.
+You ask gpt to pretend to be the file and it can respond with its comments as actual code comments etc. This works so well it is scary.
+I cant wait until we can move this chat gpt 4...

 ## Table of Contents

 - [Getting Started](#getting-started)